Course Code: Subject available through multiple programmes

 Costs: Full-time EU/EEA/Swiss State undergraduate students may be exempt from paying tuition fees.
 The State will pay the tuition fees for students who satisfy the Free Fees Criteria.
 In 2017/18 the Student Contribution Charge will be €3,000 and the Capitation Fee is expected to be €165.

 European Studies is a unique multidisciplinary subject, in which you will explore the processes and consequences of political, diplomatic, administrative and economic decision-making in the European Union.
 As a European Studies graduate you will be prepared for the challenges associated with a more interdependent and enlarged EU.

-Anchored by the Schools of History and Geography, European Studies will provide you with insight into the EU as a system of multilevel governance and with a critical understanding of contemporary developments within the Union.
+European Studies is anchored by the School of History.
+Other participating Schools and Departments include: Geography; Law; and Food Business and Development.
+European Studies will provide you with insight into the EU as a system of multilevel governance and with a critical understanding of contemporary developments within the Union.